Emma Marrone: 2021–present: Best of Me and Souvenir

-On January 15, 2021, was published the collaboration with Alessandra Amoroso "Pezzo di Cuore".
-The song was certified platinum by FIMI and was sung by the singers at the Sanremo Festival as special guests.
-On June 4 of the same year was the time of "Che sogno incredibile", single recorded with Loredana Bertè.
-The two singles anticipate Best of Me, a collection of the main hits of the singer published on June 24, 2021.
+On January 15, 2021, was published the collaboration with Alessandra Amoroso "Pezzo di cuore".
+The song was certified platinum by FIMI and was sung by the singers at the Sanremo Music Festival 2021 as special guests.
+On June 4 of the same year, the single "Che sogno incredibile" with Loredana Bertè was released.
+The two singles anticipated Best of Me, a compilation of Emma's greatest hits released on 24 June 2021.

-After last season as a coach on X-Factor, Marrone stars in Gabriele Muccino's Sky Italia series A casa tutti bene, which aired between December 2021 and January 2022.
-Emma competes at the Sanremo Music Festival 2022 with the song "Ogni volta è così", placing sixth in the final classification.
-The song peaked at number 13 on Italian Singles Chart and was certified gold, selling over 50,000 units.
-Later that year Marrone was cast for the film Il ritorno, directed by Stefano Chiantini.
+After her last season as a coach on X-Factor, Marrone starred in Gabriele Muccino's Sky Italia series A casa tutti bene, which aired between December 2021 and January 2022.
+Emma competed at the Sanremo Music Festival 2022 with the song "Ogni volta è così", placing sixth in the final ranking.
+The song peaked at number 13 on the Italian singles chart and was certified platinum, selling over 100,000 units.
+Later that year, Marrone was cast for the film Il ritorno, directed by Stefano Chiantini.

+On 28 August 2023, Emma announced Souvenir, her seventh studio album which was released on 13 October 2023.
+The album was preceded by the singles "Mezzo mondo", "Taxi sulla Luna" and "Iniziamo dalla fine".
+In support of the album, Emma embarked on the Souvenir in Da Club tour in November and December 2023.
+Emma competed in the Sanremo Music Festival 2024 with the song "Apnea", placing 14th overall.
+She collaborated with Fabri Fibra and Baby Gang on a new version of the former's 2008 single "In Italia", titled "In Italia 2024", which was released on 23 February 2024.
+She will embark on the Emma in Da Town tour of Italian arenas in November 2024.